skywritergr/georgestefanis.com/_posts/2014-02-16-future-of-CSS-shapes-masking.markdown

 	shape-outside: circle(150px at 50% 50%);
 {% endhighlight %}

 And that's it.
 Now everything works as i wanted to work and looks great.
 All these things are of course experimental but the image clipping works just fine on Chrome and on Safari.
-I will be using it for my project on the user login dropdown.
-So on Chrome and Safari the user image will be circular and on unsupported browsers it will look like a square (which isn't the end of the world).
-In the near future though all new browsers will support it.
-That way you can spend zero resources in image processing and instead spend them elsewhere.
+I might be using it for my project on the user login drop-down instead of the border-radius.
+In the future all new browsers will support that feature and many more.

 You can read more about new (or existing) CSS feature over to [w3.org](http://www.w3.org/Style/CSS/specs.en.html)